 What we don’t: Heavier and bulkier than soft-flask bottle filters.

-For those wanting a dedicated water bottle filter, the LifeStraw Go has a lot of appeal.
+The Grayl GeoPress above is our favorite filter bottle, but its purification capabilities are overkill for most and result in a very steep cost.
+For a lighter and cheaper solution, LifeStraw's Go has a lot going for it.
 Like the soft-sided bottle filters above, the Go makes water treatment as simple as taking a sip, but the hard-sided bottle boosts durability and convenience for casual day hikes and frontcountry applications—no squeezing or cold hands required.
-Additionally, with a filter life of 4,000 liters, the LifeStraw boasts four times the longevity of the BeFree.
+Additionally, with a filter life of 4,000 liters, the LifeStraw boasts four times the longevity of the BeFree above.
 All in all, it’s an ideal and long-lasting setup for adventures when weight and bulk aren’t top considerations.

 But for all of its convenience, the LifeStraw Go isn’t that versatile—you get a bottle of filtered water, and that’s about it.
-Because it’s a straw filter, you can’t use the Go to squeeze water into an empty bottle or a pot for cooking (like you might with the BeFree or Sawyer Squeeze).
+To be sure, it's much easier to use than the GeoPress—just screw the lid on and you're good to go—but it has less capacity and doesn't offer purification, which makes it less appealing for international trips.
+And because it’s a straw filter, you can’t use the Go to squeeze water into an empty bottle or a pot for cooking (like you might with the BeFree or Sawyer Squeeze).
 Also, take note that the straw is bulky, which reduces the amount of overall water storage.
 But for short adventures or those who like to filter their tap water, the LifeStraw Go is one of the most convenient and user-friendly options available.

 See the LifeStraw Go 22 Oz.